Creamy clam chowder is really easy to make at home, even with fresh clams.

 How to steam clams:

-Heat 2 tbsp butter in a large skillet until bubbly.
-Add 1 tbsp minced garlic and cook for one minute.
-Then add 1/2 cup white wine and juice from half a lemon.
+Heat 2 tablespoon butter in a large skillet until bubbly.
+Add 1 tablespoon minced garlic and cook for one minute.
+Then add ½ cup white wine and juice from half a lemon.
 Once boiling add live clams and cover.
 Steam for about 6-10 minutes or until clams have opened up.
-If you find any that are still tightly closed, then you’ll want to toss them out.
+If you find any that are still tightly closed, then you'll want to toss them out.